Stereocilia (inner ear): Mechanoelectrical transduction

 In the cochlea, a shearing movement between the tectorial membrane and the basilar membrane deflects the stereocilia, affecting the tension on the tip-link filaments, which then open and close the non-specific ion channels.
 When tension increases, the flow of ions across the membrane into the hair cell rises as well.
 Such influx of ions causes a depolarization of the cell, resulting in an electrical potential that ultimately leads to a signal for the auditory nerve and the brain.
 The identity of the mechanosensitive channels in the stereocilia is still unknown.

 The transduction channels associated with stereocilia are thought to lie at the distal ends of the stereocilia.
 Deflections of the stereocilia in the direction of the tallest stereocilia leads to an increased rate of opening of nonspecific cation channels.
 This, in turn, causes receptor depolarization and leads to the excitement of the cochlear nerve afferents that are located at the base of the hair cell.
 Deflections of the stereocilia in the opposite direction toward the shortest stereocilia causes transduction channels to close.
 In this situation, the hair cells become hyperpolarized and the nerve afferents are not excited.

 There are two different types of fluid that surround the hair cells of the inner ear.
 The endolymph is the fluid that surrounds the apical surfaces of hair cells.
 Potassium is the major cation in the endolymph and is thought to be responsible for carrying the receptor currents in the cochlea.
 Perilymph is found surrounding the sides and the bases of the hair cells.
 Perilymph is low in potassium and high in sodium.
 The different ionic makeups of the surrounding fluid in addition to the resting potential of the hair cell creates a potential difference across the apical membrane of the hair cell, so potassium enters when transduction channels open.
 An influx of potassium ions depolarizes the cell and causes the release of a neurotransmitter that can initiate nerve impulses in the sensory neurons that synapse on the base of the hair cell.

 Destruction of stereocilia

-Stereocilia (along with the entirety of the hair cell) in mammals can be damaged or destroyed by excessive loud noises, disease, and toxins and are not regenerable.
+Stereocilia (along with the entirety of the hair cell) in mammals can be damaged or destroyed by excessive loud noises, disease, medications, as well as toxins and are not regenerable.
 Environmental noise induced hearing impairment is probably the most prevalent noise health effect according to the U.S. Environmental Protection Agency.
 Abnormal structure/organization of a bundle of stereocilia can also cause deafness and in turn create balance problems for an individual.
 In other vertebrates, if the hair cell is harmed, supporting cells will divide and replace the damaged hair cells.